What is TDM?

 Use of High Occupancy Vehicle (HOV)/High Occupancy Toll (HOT) lanes

-Promotion and support of telecommuting & hybrid work schedules
+Promotion and support of telecommuting, remote & hybrid work schedules

-Targeted marketing & education to inform commuters about options and shift behavior
+Marketing, outreach, and education to inform people about options and shift behavior

 Investment and support of bicycle & pedestrian infrastructure